 Learning paths are the best way to organize your courses, and the simplest way to create them is by using an LMS.
 An LMS lets you easily build a catalog of courses — from your own library and from quality third-party providers — and then link them together to create linear or nonlinear learning paths.
 Learners can then enroll in a learning path and the system will track their status as they progress.

 You want an LMS that offers the capabilities you need but won’t charge you for features you don’t — and that’s exactly what you’ll get with Inquisiq.
 It addresses every challenge of implementing eLearning in your organization or selling your eLearning content online.
 With SCORM and xAPI compatibility, multilingual support for over 14 different languages, and full support for learning paths, Inquisiq is the LMS you’re looking for.
 Just ask the more than 500 organizations who use Inquisiq to provide training to over 3 million learners.
-Try it for free to see for yourself.
+Request a demo and see for yourself.